-Australian Graduate Women Inc. (AGW) previously known as Australian Federation of Graduate Women Inc. (AFGW)
+Australian Graduate Women Inc. (AGW) was previously known as Australian Federation of Graduate Women Inc. (AFGW)

-Through Graduate Women International headquartered in Geneva, Switzerland – formerly International Federation of University Women (IFUW) we work with women graduates across all cultures, all fields of study, all professions and all generations to empower women and girls through lifelong education for leadership, decision-making and peace.
+Through Graduate Women International (GWI) headquartered in Geneva, Switzerland – formerly International Federation of University Women (IFUW) we work with women graduates across all cultures, all fields of study, all professions and all generations to empower women and girls through lifelong education for leadership, decision-making and peace.
 GWI advocates for women’s rights, equality and empowerment through access to quality secondary and tertiary education, and training up to the highest levels.
 AGW is a national affiliate of GWI.
 More about GWI can be found at Graduate Women International above.

-Click here to read about the celebration in 2017 125th anniversary of an Australian Association of Women Graduates
+Please read about the celebration in 2017 of the 125th anniversary of an Australian Association of Women Graduates

 2020 AGW Fellowships

-We congratulate the winners of the 2019 AGW Fellowships, Rhiannon Neilsen, Caitlin Murphy and Joni Pini-Fitzsimmons.
-Our Association is proud to support the work of these early career researchers, whose work is characterised not only by its academic excellence but also by its relevance to such major contemporary concerns as the capacity of artificial intelligence to modify human behaviour; mental health; and species loss as a threat to the sustainability of natural ecosystems.
+We congratulate the winners of the 2020 AGW Fellowships, Jessica Hadlow, Tara-Lyn Camilleri-Carter and Lara Nicholls.
+Our Association is proud to support the work of these early career researchers, whose work is characterised not only by its academic excellence but also by its relevance to such major contemporary concerns as understanding obesity, correcting the androcentric focus of reproductive physiology and evaluating the status of women artists.

 Barbara Hale Fellowship: